Zschiegner Refining Company: Site discovery, cleanup, and Superfund designation

-State intervention
+Initial DEA drug raid and discovery

-On October 31, 1992, the DEA conducted a drug raid at the Zschiegner Refining Company.
-The DEA initially conducted this raid due to suspicions that the ZRC were manufacturing illegal drugs.
-Not only did the DEA find that the company was manufacturing methamphetamine, but they also found approximately 3,000 different chemicals including peroxides, cyanides, caustics, and acids improperly stored at the facility.
+On October 31, 1992, the United States Drug Enforcement Administration (DEA) conducted a drug raid at the ZRC facility, on the suspicions that the site was being used for the manufacturing of illegal drugs.
+After the raid, DEA officials found that the company was manufacturing methamphetamines, and had approximately 3,000 different chemicals which included peroxides, cyanides, caustics, and acids that had all been improperly stored.